-A dynamic, flexible, and robust information system/IT risk management program is essential to manage security and privacy risk in SSA's diverse IT environment.
-As threats evolve and become more sophisticated, complex, and numerous, appropriate risk management is required to build security into new systems, mitigate existing and emerging threats, and ensure that essential mission support services are available.
-Further, it is needed to protect the confidentiality, integrity, and availability of SSA's financial and program information.
+A dynamic, flexible, and robust information system/IT risk management program is essential to managing security and privacy risk in SSA's diverse IT environment.
+As threats evolve and become more sophisticated, complex, and numerous, appropriate risk management is required to build security into new systems, mitigate existing and emerging threats, and ensure essential mission support services are available.
+Further, IT risk management is needed to protect the confidentiality, integrity, and availability of SSA's financial and program information.

-SSA must implement a risk management program that provides reasonable assurance that risks are identified and assessed, that controls are appropriately designed, and operating effectively across the Agency's information systems and locations.
+SSA must implement a risk management program that provides reasonable assurance that risks are identified and assessed, and controls are appropriately designed and operating effectively across the Agency's information systems and locations.
 Through the Agency's security management program, SSA's risk management framework must include a continuous cycle of activity for developing and assessing the discipline and structure of its control environment, assessing risk, developing and implementing effective security procedures, communicating, and monitoring the effectiveness of those procedures.

-IT risk management also must be integrated, deployed, and communicated throughout the entity, divisions, operating units and functions.
-SSA executive oversight, management and personnel are all responsible for information security and privacy.
-OMB Memorandum M-17-25, Reporting Guidance for Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure provides implementation guidance to Federal agencies for meeting risk management reporting requirements.
-The memorandum states: "An effective enterprise risk management program promotes a common understanding for recognizing and describing potential risks that can impact an agency's mission and the delivery of services to the public.
-Such risks include...cyber...and a broad range of operational risks such as information security...Effective management of cybersecurity risk requires that agencies align information security management processes with strategic, operational, and budgetary planning processes...."
+IT risk management must also be integrated, deployed, and communicated throughout the entity, divisions, operating units, and functions.
+SSA executive oversight, management and personnel are responsible for information security and privacy.
+Office of Management and Budget (OMB) Memorandum M-17-25, Reporting Guidance for Executive Order on Strengthening the Cybersecurity of Federal Networks and Critical Infrastructure provides Federal agencies implementation guidance to meet risk management reporting requirements.
+The memorandum states:

+An effective enterprise risk management program promotes a common understanding for recognizing and describing potential risks that can impact an agency's mission and the delivery of services to the public.
+Such risks include . . . cyber . . . and a broad range of operational risks such as information security . . .
+Effective management of cybersecurity risk requires that agencies align information security management processes with strategic, operational, and budgetary planning processes